OPB's Internship for Emerging Journalists

 - are currently enrolled in an undergraduate program

 - have graduated from an undergraduate degree program within 2 years of the beginning of the internship

-Applicants must hold a current membership in a professional minority-journalism organization, such as:
+Upon being selected for the Emerging Journalist Internship, the intern will secure a membership in a professional minority-journalism organization, such as:

 - National Association of Hispanic Journalists (NAHJ)

 - Asian American Journalists Association (AAJA)

 These organizations will provide mentorship and lifelong learning opportunities.